 The island also has a few home stays available.
 Check here for booking with Moradia dos Quadros.

 Plenty of birds are sighted at Divar island.
-The famous Salim Ali bird sanctuary in Goa is Divar’s neighbour.
+The famous Salim Ali bird sanctuary in Goa is Divar’s neighbor.
+It also houses Wild Otters, a research institute for otters.

 You may also choose to go fishing with locals.
 400 years old Sao Matihas Church stands pretty at one part of the island.
-On the last saturday of AUgust, Bonderam festival (the festival of flags) starts from here.
+This church had immense role in converting the local population into catholic religion.
+On the last Saturday of August, Bonderam festival (the harvest festival with flags ) starts from here.
 Divar island is best enjoyed on a bike.
 A couple of bus runs from the ferry to the central market.

 Wellness Tourism and Ayurvedic Treatment in Goa